 Departments often prescribe a particular style of writing.
 The College of Education at Delta State University requires the document to follow the Publication Manual of the American Psychological Association, 6th ed., Lancaster Press, Inc., 2010.

-The final draft of the Dissertation must comply with all the requirements described in this formatting guide.
+The final draft of the Dissertation must comply with all the requirements described in this formatting guide with the exception of headings as described in this manual.

 Paper